Best High Book Value Stocks in NSE India (2026)

 1. Open a demat/trading/stockbroker account.
 You can open a demat account with smallcase!

 2. Conduct thorough research into the top high book value stocks by sorting book value from high to low in India using Tickertape Stocks Screener.
-The screener offers over 200 built-in filters, allowing investors to select parameters and generate a list of high book value stocks.
+The screener offers over 200 built-in filters, allowing investors to select parameters and generate high book value share lists.

 3. Place a ‘Buy’ Order on the top high book value Indian stocks that align with your investment thesis.